 15 to Finish

-The 15 to Finish program encourages full-time college students to take at least 15 credit hours a semester to put them on track to receive an associate degree in two years or a bachelor’s degree in four years.
+The 15 to Finish initiative encourages full-time college students to complete 15 or more credit hours a semester to put them on track to receive an associate degree in two years or a bachelor’s degree in four years.

-Less than one-third of students in Missouri earn an average of 15 credit hours per semester, making it impossible in many cases for students to graduate on time.
-As a result, students often need an extra year or more to graduate.
+Less than half of college students in Missouri earn an average of 15 credit hours per semester, making it impossible in many cases for them to graduate on time.
+As a result, students often need an extra year or more in school to finish a degree.

 Additional time in the classroom comes at a steep price.
-An extra year in college can cost students more than $50,000 in tuition, fees, room and board, and lost wages they would have earned if they had graduated and joined the workforce.
+An extra year in college can cost students more than $50,000 in tuition, fees, room and board, and the wages they would have earned if they had graduated and joined the workforce full time.

 15 to Finish Statewide Kickoff

-Missouri launched its statewide 15 to Finish Program Wednesday, Oct.
-12 at Missouri State University in Springfield.
+Missouri launched its statewide 15 to Finish initiative in October 2016 at Missouri State University in Springfield.

 - Game Changers and 15 to Finish Overview - Dhanfu Elston